Geography helps you to make sense of the world around you. It's hands on, relevant, and fun.

 The Earth is 4.5 billion years old, but it is still a highly dynamic body continually undergoing changes.
 These changes result in the creation of a variety of hazards that pose a threat to both humans and the environment.
 Some of these hazards you will have already felt the effects of in the UK, such as climate change and weather hazards, whilst others occur in geographically distinct regions such as tectonic hazards and tropical storms.

 The distinctive landscape of the UK has been gradually formed over millions of years by coastal, glacial and fluvial (river based) processes, which continue to act today.
 A number of physical and human factors affect the processes of erosion, weathering, deposition and transportation.

 There are so many ways of learning in geography.
 It is very practical, with opportunities to learn new skills such as modern computer based mapping (called GIS), map skills, interpreting photographs, fieldwork skills, presenting, role play and debating techniques.
 You will improve your literacy through your report writing and written work, and make practical use of your numeracy skills when you interpret data and construct graphs.
 Fieldwork, or working outside the classroom, is a really important part of geography.
 Whether you go locally or get the chance to travel further away, it will be a brilliant opportunity to experience some of the things you have learnt about in class, see things differently and of course have fun.

 Your teacher will be able to tell you more about the specific GCSE course offered in your school.
-Don’t forget to ask about what sort of topic you might cover in your controlled assessment and where you will do your fieldwork.
+Don’t forget to ask about what sort of topic you might cover and where you will do your fieldwork.
 There has never been a better time to study geography so make the choice to go places with geography by taking geography at GCSE.

 Studying GCSE geography provides you with a variety of valuable skills and knowledge that can be transferred and used across other subject areas and in everyday life.
 Key skills and knowledge gained are listed below: